StackerDEV/SharpTouch-extended/README.md

 Project git cloned from https://github.com/finalpatch/SharpTouch

 This project has added functionality because some hardware vendors ship Synaptics driver software that not all people like.
-Therefor I've exnteded SharpTouch.
-Hence the name, SharpTouch-extended.
+Therefore I've extended Sharp Touch.
+Hence the name, Sharp Touch-extended.

 ## Why